Virginia teacher shot by 6-year-old can proceed with $40 million lawsuit, judge rules

 Police have said the shooting was intentional.
 Zwerner claims school officials knew the boy “had a history of random violence” at school and home, including when he “choked” his kindergarten teacher.

-The school board filed motions to block the litigation, arguing that workplace assaults and allegations of negligence fall under Virginia’s workers compensation law.

-“Her job involved teaching six-year-old children, not exposing herself to criminal assault whenever she went to work,” Zwerner’s lawyers wrote in a brief to the court.

-J. H. Verkerke, a University of Virginia law professor, previously told The Associated Press that Zwerner’s attorneys faced an uphill battle under the state’s strict workers compensation law.
+J. H. Verkerke, a University of Virginia law professor, previously told The Associated Press that Zwerner’s attorneys faced an uphill battle under the state’s workers’ compensation law.
 He said they needed to prove the shooting was unrelated to Zwerner’s job, even though she was shot in her classroom.

 Their challenge was “to somehow make out that it’s personal,” Verkerke said.

+Judge Hoffman noted that the boy had the gun with him from the beginning of the school day until just before dismissal.

+“It was not until the student was back in (Zwerner’s) classroom that he decided to fire it once, striking (Zwerner),” Judge Hoffman wrote.
+“He did not at any time threaten any other student, teacher or administrator at the school with a firearm.”

-Zwerner’s attorneys argued the boy’s “violence was random and aimed at everyone, both in and out of school.”
+Zwerner’s attorneys argued in a brief last month that the boy’s “violence was random and aimed at everyone, both in and out of school.”

 He “asserted that he was angry that people were ‘picking on’ his friend, a motivation that had nothing to do with (Zwerner),” her lawyers wrote without further elaboration.
 “His motivation was a personal one.”

-The school board disagreed, writing that the shooting cannot be personal because 6-year-olds lack the capacity to form intent according to Virginia law.

-The lawyers also questioned how the shooting could be anything but work-related.
+The school board disagreed and questioned how the shooting could be anything but work-related.

-“Everything about this incident arises from (Zwerner’s) employment as a teacher,” the school board argues.
-“There is no allegation — nor could any such allegation be credibly made — that (Zwerner) had any personal relationship with (the student).”
+Responding to the judge’s decision on Friday, the school board’s attorneys said “it is clear that the student and Ms. Zwerner only knew each other through their teacher-student relationship.”

+“In order for a ‘personal’ action to defeat the exclusivity of the Workers’ Compensation Act, that personal motive must not be itself related to … the employment,” they wrote.

 Workers’ compensation laws were deemed a grand bargain in the 20th century between injured workers and employers, Verkerke said.
 Workers lost the ability to sue in most cases, protecting employers from enormous payouts.
 But people who were injured gained much easier access to compensation — lost pay and medical coverage — without having to prove fault.